 Sure, we lived for hundreds of thousands of years without electricity, but that’s not the point.
 The next time they’re in the middle of baking a casserole and a squirrel falls in the wires at the power plant, don’t make them resort to eating lettuce and raw cookie dough for dinner.
 Every house needs one of these.

 Any new homeowner will have a lot of empty walls to fill.
-You could buy them a print, if you’re sure about their tastes, but why not buy them 20,000 works of art instead?
+You could buy them a print, if you’re sure about their tastes, but why not buy them tens of thousands of works of art instead?
 This digital art museum can match any decor and can even display uploaded original art or photos.

 A home safe is often one of those after-the-fact purchases.
 That is, people wait until after their first burglary to buy one, when they don’t have anything to put in it anymore.
 Save them from their own silliness and make the smart investment for them.